 - 1. Competitions: - a.
 In-state cheer competitions must follow both the NFHS spirit safety rules and the IHSAA competitive cheer rules. - b.
-In-state competitions sponsored by anyone other than member schools must be sanctioned by the IHSAA. - 2.
-Season: Idaho cheerleaders may attend competitions only between November 1 and the completion of the state tournament.
-No team or individual may compete between districts and State per IHSAA Rule 5-11.
+In-state competitions sponsored by anyone other than member schools must be sanctioned by the IHSAA. - c.
+No high school team may participate as "exhibition only" at any competition unless they are the host school of the competition. - Season: Idaho cheerleaders may attend competitions only between November 1 and the completion of the state tournament.
 Any competition after the state tournament requires permission of the principal or superintendent and the IHSAA.

-3. Number of Competitions: No school or individual may enter more than four competitions during the season.
+Number of Competitions: No school or individual may enter more than four competitions during the season.
 Exceptions: a district-qualifying competition and the state championships do not count towards the allowed number of competitions.